ShaneCDev/TriviaGame/README.md

 4. Once "main" is selected, the page will be refreshed automatically and the page will indicate successful deployment and the link will appear.
 5. Further changes will be automatically deployed to the live site using the "git push" command from the development environment.

 The website can be viewed here.
-[MGS](https://shanecdev.github.io/quiz/)
+[Trivia Game](https://shanecdev.github.io/quiz/)

 # Credits
 - ## Coding
+- Some functions of the quiz were built following a tutorial from Web Dev Simplified.
+[Click here for video](https://www.youtube.com/watch?v=riDzcEQbX6k)

 # Acknowledgments
 I would like to thank: